 Recently, my chapter “Building and Breaking an Antihero: The Rise of Sonny Corinthos” was published in the book Hero or Villain?: Essays on Dark Protagonists of Television, and my essay “Interactions, Emotions, and Earpers: Wynonna Earp, the Best Fandom Ever” was published in the March 2018 issue of Transformative Works and Cultures.

-I committed to becoming a teacher in the second grade (true story!), and my undergraduate degree is in English Education.
+I decided I wanted to teach in the second grade (true story!), and my undergraduate degree is in English Education.
 As such, I’ve previously taught English/Language Arts at the middle and high school levels, and I’ve brought much of the pedagogical knowledge I acquired in those experiences to teaching at the college level.
 My college level teaching has spanned a variety of subjects, including composition, film studies, television studies, and digital media.